 While the local Puerto Rico courts accepted the premise of Puerto Rican citizenship, later the US denouced Bras' Puerto Rican citizenship and confirmed that he continued to be an American Citizen.

-Mr Bras continues to live in Puerto Rico but is a fierce Independentista.
+Mr Bras continues to live in Puerto Rico and is a fierce Independentista.

 What does the word criolla mean?
 I see it on your site but I'm not sure.
 Are all criollas Puerto Rican?
 Is it the same thing?
 Laurie Rodriguez Sanchez, in South Carolina.